 top of page

-Walk down Camden High Street in 2007 and you might have caught a glimpse of her — black beehive, ballet flats, tattoos showing through her Fred Perry top, cigarette in hand.
+Walk down Camden High Street in 2007 and you might have caught a glimpse of her.
+Black beehive, ballet flats, tattoos peeking through a Fred Perry top, cigarette in hand.

 Brick pub facade with sign "The Hawley Arms."
 Street view, bike in foreground, clear sky, casual atmosphere.
 No people present.